 Beet Hummus

 Beets: convenient canned or vacuum-packed beets are economical, provide amazing nutritional benefits, and work perfectly for this recipe.

-Tahini: it’s essentially like a sesame version of peanut butter.
-It’s rich, nutty and slightly bitter paste made from toasted sesame seeds.
-It’s a must ingredients for hummus that provides extra flavor and texture.
+Tahini: It’s essentially a sesame version of peanut butter.
+It’s a rich, nutty, and slightly bitter paste made from toasted sesame seeds.
+Tahini is a must-have ingredient for hummus, providing extra flavor and texture.

-Garlic: we use only 1 garlic clove, just to give the hummus a pop.
+Garlic: We use only 1 garlic clove to make the flavor pops.

-Extra virgin olive oil: good-quality extra virgin olive is essential for flavor and nutritions.
+Extra virgin olive oil: Good-quality extra virgin olive is essential for flavor and nutrition.

-Salt & pepper: I give you the amount of salt and pepper in the recipe, but please make sure to adjust it to your taste if needed.
+Salt and pepper: I have included the amount of salt and pepper in the recipe, but please adjust it to your taste if needed.

 Are beetroots good for you?

-Beetroots are low calories but rich in manganese, magnesium, and iron essential for bones, muscles, brain, and healthy hair.
+Beetroots are low in calories but rich in manganese, magnesium, and iron, which are essential for bones, muscles, the brain, and healthy hair.
 They have been associated with numerous health benefits, including improved blood flow, lower blood pressure, and increased exercise performance.

-This beet salad and chocolate beet cake are also great ideas to incorporate convenient, healthy beets into your diets.
+This beet salad and chocolate beet cake are also great ideas for incorporating convenient, healthy beets into your diet.

 Serving suggestions

-You can enjoy this healthy creamy beet hummus with veggies or crackers (or straight off a spoon) as a quick snack, but you can also serve it as a crowd-pleaser appetizer!
+This healthy creamy beet hummus is a quick snack that can be enjoyed with veggies or crackers (or straight off a spoon).
+It can also be served as a crowd-pleaser appetizer!

 Let’s see how to impress for less:

-• Make it fancy.
-Place a heaping big dollop of hummus in the center of a large plate or in a small bowl, and with the back of a spoon give a few nice swirls on the top.
+- Make it fancy.
+Place a heaping big dollop of hummus in the center of a large plate or in a small bowl, and swirl the top a few times with the back of a spoon.

-• Garnish.
-Add some chopped walnuts and some seeds (sesame, chia or poppy seeds look great), but chopped parley or coriander will do as well.
+- Garnish.
+Add chopped walnuts and seeds (sesame, chia, or poppy seeds look great), but chopped parley or coriander will also do.

 How long does this beetroot hummus keep?

-It keeps well for up to 4 days in the refrigerator, stored in an airtight container, so it’s perfect if you’re planning to make it ahead.
+It keeps well for up to 4 days in the refrigerator, stored in an airtight container, so it’s perfect if you plan to make it ahead.

 More easy appetizers?

-If you make this beet hummus, or if you have any questions, just let me know in the comments or rate the recipe.
+If you make this beet hummus, and if you have any questions, let me know in the comments or rate the recipe.
 I would love to hear from you!

+Beet Hummus